Sparse Higher Order \v{C}ech Filtrations: Computation

-\subparagraph{Vertices.} Next, we compute the vertices of the filtration associated to $p_i$, for each $i\geq k$.
+The next step is to compute the vertices associated to $p_i$ that enter the filtration, for each $i\geq k$.
 We proceed by brute-force, just enumerating all $k$-tuples formed by $p_i$ and $k-1$ of its friends and checking for every $k$-tuple whether their cone is non-empty.
 The last condition is simple to check, as the cone is non-empty if and only if the radius $\alpha$ of the minimum enclosing ball of the $k$ sites is at most $\crit$.
 In this case, the critical radius of the vertex is set to $(1+\epsilon/3)^z$, where $z$ is the smallest integer such that $(1+\epsilon/3)^z\geq \alpha$.
-Computing $\alpha$ and $z$ per vertex requires $\mathcal{O}(k)$ in expectation~\cite{2008_dutch-book_algorithms}.
+Computing $\alpha$ and $z$ per vertex requires $\mathcal{O}(k)$ in expectation~\cite[Chap.
+4.7]{2008_dutch-book_algorithms}.
 Hence we calculate all vertices in $\mathcal{O}((n-k) k \numberofsites^{k-1})$ time.
+We summarize: \begin{lemma} We can compute all friends of sites and vertices of $\discretesparsefiltration$ in expected time